pulumi/docs/reference/organizing-stacks-projects.md

 project structure to their Git repo structure.
 Organizations that prefer mono-repos often prefer monolithic project structures, and organizations that prefer fine-grained repos tend to prefer micro-project structures.

 This alignment is not a requirement, of course.
-We have many users who have choose to have multiple projects in a single Git repo -- or the reverse, using Git submodules, they might deploy code from multiple Git repos in a single Pulumi project.
+We have many users who have chosen to have multiple projects in a single Git repo -- or the reverse, using Git submodules, they might deploy code from multiple Git repos in a single Pulumi project.
 However, most users find that a close alignment between Git repo structure and Pulumi project structure enables seamless continuous deployment.